Hey! you might have heard of ATM?

 Somehow the new 1 peso coins got rejected!

-A new opportunity was found and a solution to a specific problem was solved by myself!-I’m trying not to humble brag much of myself.
+A new opportunity was found and a solution to a problem was solved by the owner considering the technical background and experience he has.

-Since I love doing things that are technical in nature, but all.
+Since I like doing things that are technical in nature, but not all.

 Then this came…